Holographic metals at finite volume: Solutions: black hole, thermal AdS, and electron star

+As seen in Fig.~\ref{fig:criticality}, according to the Katz criterion, stable and unstable solutions coexist in the $\tilde{\mu}_\infty$ {\em vs.} $\tilde{T}_\infty$ plane only within the domain delimited by the critical (orange) curve, although they correspond to different central values.
+Beyond that region, no electron star solutions exist.
+In terms of the central parameters, stable solutions correspond to low values of $\tilde{\mu}_0$ and $\tilde{T}_0$, while the unstable configurations emerge as these parameters are increased.
+Furthermore, the stable density profiles shown in the figure correspond exclusively to `pure core' stars, which are characterized by an abrupt edge.
+Conversely, the unstable solutions exhibit a power-law (no-scale) behavior at the edge of the profile, eventually evolving into a `cusp' star.

+Upon varying the fluid parameters $\tilde m$ and $\gamma$, the possible configurations remain restricted to pure core (stable) and cusp (unstable) stars.
+However, as shown in Fig.~\ref{fig:criticality2}, the critical curve itself shrinks vertically as $\gamma$ increases (Figs.~\ref{fig:critA} and \ref{fig:critB}) and horizontally as $\tilde{m}$ increases (Figs.~\ref{fig:critC} and \ref{fig:critD}).
+Above the red dotted line, the energetically dominant solution is the Reissner-Nordstr\"om black hole, while below it is the thermal AdS background (see Sec.~\ref{sec:phase_transitions}).
+Notably, in Fig.~\ref{fig:critB}, the electron star domain crosses this line, indicating that beyond the electron star phase, we could find a TAdS phase instead of a black hole one.

-Having identified the domain where the electron star solution exists, we must now determine its thermodynamic stability relative to the vacuum solutions, namely the Reissner-Nordström black hole and TAdS.
-To this end, in the following section, we will evaluate and compare the free energies of these geometries to construct the complete phase diagram of the system.
+Having established the domain of existence for the electron star, we must now determine its thermodynamic stability relative to the competing vacuum solutions, namely the Reissner-Nordström-AdS black hole and Thermal AdS.
+To this end, in the following section, we evaluate and compare the free energies of these geometries to construct the complete phase diagram of the system.